• Skip to main content

 • To help the ground beef cook more evenly, remove it from the fridge about 20 minutes before you cook it so it can come closer to room temperature.

-• You can use your favorite sauces like pasta sauce, tomato sauce, marinara sauce, or bolognese sauce.
+• Use your favorite sauces like tomato sauce, marinara sauce, or bolognese sauce for a delicious meat sauce.

 Ground beef already contains moisture.
 Cook it over medium heat so it evaporates a little slower and browns more evenly.
 High heat will cause all the moisture to escape quickly, which would leave the ground beef dry.